 Of course, some people prefer to be debt-free, and that’s totally fine.
 But home ownership and having that house paid off, are both optional.
 So it’s a matter of priorities.
 For those who want to be hyper-efficient about their progress, investing tends to offer better returns than paying down a home loan.
 See here: Mortgage, Investing or Super – Where Should You Put Your Money?

 Yes, interest rates are cheap, and for some, owning a home is a great form of forced saving.
 But property ownership comes with a long list of costs outside of mortgage payments!
+Having said that, house prices aren’t the big hurdle they’re made out to be.
+See this post: Do House Prices Affect Your Ability to Become Financially Independent?

 So make your own decision here.
 But don’t be swayed by peer pressure or the fear of being ‘locked out’ of owning a home.
 For those who can manage their money well and invest regularly (which is hopefully everyone who follows this blog!), you have absolutely nothing to worry about 🙂